ishanaudichya/ishanaudichya/README.md

 <h2> About Me :</h2>

-I'm a UnderGraduate Student studying in Vellore, TamilNadu.
+I'm am a Software Developer working in <a href="https://trademarkia.com"> TradeMarkia </a>, Chennai.
 Outside Tech, I love to read, enjoy music and explore nature outdoors.
 If you are around, drop an email and let's catch-up over Coffee!

 <h2>💻 I'm Currently working on</h2>

-- FrontEnd Web Development
 - Fullstack Development
 - System Design
 - AWS